aexoden/rosa/README.md

 exist, and will never be deleted automatically.
 If specified, this option overrides the previous option.

+#### `-x,--cache-size`

+If using a persistent cache, determines the size of the temporary in-memory cache before committing to the on-disk database.
+The default is 1048576, which should offer a good tradeoff between extra memory usage and performance.

 ## File Formats

 ### Field Definitions